MatthewReid854/reliability/docs/Optimal replacement time.rst

 Optimal replacement time
 ''''''''''''''''''''''''

-Calculates the cost model to determine how cost varies with replacement time.
-The cost model assumes Power Law NHPP.
+When conducting maintenance planning, we must optimise the frequency of preventative maintenance (PM) for the minimum overall cost.
+If PM is conducted too frequently then we will have high costs, but if not conducted often enough then failures will result and we incur the higher cost of corrective maintenance (CM).
+Depending on the underlying failure distribution, it is possible to model these costs for a range of PM intervals, with the lowest cost per unit time resulting from the optimal replacement time.
+This function calculates the cost model to determine how cost varies with replacement time.
+The cost model assumes Power Law NHPP (ie. the maintenance makes the system "as good as new").
+Currently, this model is only implemented to use the weibull distribution as the underlying failure distribution.

 Inputs:

-    Cost_PM - cost of preventative maintenance (must be smaller than Cost_CM) Cost_CM - cost of corrective maintenance (must be larger than Cost_PM) weibull_alpha - scale parameter of the underlying Weibull distribution weibull_beta - shape parameter of the underlying Weibull distribution.
-Should be greater than 1 otherwise conducting PM is not economical. show_plot - True/False.
+-   Cost_PM - cost of preventative maintenance (must be smaller than Cost_CM)
+-   Cost_CM - cost of corrective maintenance (must be larger than Cost_PM)
+-   weibull_alpha - scale parameter of the underlying Weibull distribution
+-   weibull_beta - shape parameter of the underlying Weibull distribution.
+Should be greater than 1 otherwise conducting PM is not economical.
+-   show_plot - True/False.
 Defaults to True.
-Other plotting keywords are also accepted and used. print_results - True/False.
+Other plotting keywords are also accepted and used.
+-   print_results - True/False.
 Defaults to True

 Outputs:

-    [ORT, min_cost] - the optimal replacement time and minimum cost per unit time in an array Plot of cost model if show_plot is set to True.
+-   [ORT, min_cost] - the optimal replacement time and minimum cost per unit time in an array
+-   Plot of cost model if show_plot is set to True.
 Use plt.show() to display it.
-    Printed results if print_results is set to True.
+-   Printed results if print_results is set to True.

+In the example below, we provide the cost of preventative maintenance (cost_PM), and the cost of corrective maintenance (cost_CM), as well as the weibull parameters of the failure distribution.
+Leaving the default outputs, we obtain a plot of the cost per unit time and the printed results.
+This example is based of the example provided on the `reliasoft article <http://www.reliawiki.org/index.php/Optimum_Replacement_Time_Example>`_.

 .. code:: python